mverboom/build/BUILD.md

 **Operation modifiers:**

 `-a`
 Process all recipes in the recipe directory.
+Recipes that are not for the current systems architecture or don't have a build section for this system will be excluded.

 `-v`
 Specify specific version, will prevent from running version section of recipe(s)